-Gavin Dillingham, PhD, Program Director for Clean Energy Policy at HARC, has been invited to participate in the Amplify Phoenix program with WBCSD.
-The event is to help with the development of an Energy Efficiency in Buildings Lab.
-During this event Dr.
+Gavin Dillingham, PhD, Program Director for Clean Energy Policy at HARC, recently attended the Amplify Phoenix program organized by the World Business Council for Sustainable Development.
+The event was designed to promote the development of an Energy Efficiency in Buildings Lab.
+Dr.

 Energy Efficiency in Buildings (EEB) Houston